byu-cpe/ecen520_student/ddr/ip/ip.md

 There is a button in the lower left corner named "User Guide" that provides a link to the IP user guide (this link didn't work for me).
 The public link to this IP is: https://docs.amd.com/r/en-US/ug586_7Series_MIS

-Two additional directories are added to your directory:
+Two additional directories are created:
 * `mig_7series_0`: This is the main directory for the mig DDR contro9ller
 * `ip_user_files`: This is an empty directory